This is Why Internal and External Communication Should Work In Harmony

 Royal Mail

-Royal Mail’s staff-focused website www.myroyalmail.com combined a survey about new uniforms with content of interest to the general public, such as news from the CEO and performance information.
+Royal Mail’s staff-focused website www.myroyalmail.com combined a survey about new uniforms with the content of interest to the general public, such as news from the CEO and performance information.
 This blurring of audiences proved highly successful.

 HSBC